dadahu/New_Baseline_App/ReadME.txt

 Update 21/11/2012 ...
 Update no.9 ...

+		> Added browser bookmark database backup to backup/restore section, Stripped filename's of backup database's, so their not immediatly recognizable etc.
+		  Added GetProp input stream check's for wireless adb state.
+		  Added swipe to change tabs using : FragmentPagerAdapter and FragmentTransaction.
+		  Changed external storage folders so they are now hidden as " /.mcb " etc Part 2 of new custom layouts, dialog titles now set correctly etc.
-		> Completely new custom_alert_dialog & custom_dialog , changed button
+		  Completely new custom_alert_dialog & custom_dialog , changed button
 		  behavior's etc.
-		  Added browser bookmark database backup to backup/restore section, Part 2 of new custom layouts, dialog titles now set correctly etc.
-		  Added GetProp input stream checks for wireless adb state.
-		  Added swipe to change tabs using : FragmentPagerAdapter and FragmentTransaction.
 		  Added android.support.v4 library
 		  Main page selector semi-added, more layout changes etc.
-		  Stripped filename's of backup database's, so their not immediatly recognizable etc
-		  Changed external storage folders so they are now hidden as " /.mcb " etc Complete code Format, and indentation fix's .
+		  Complete code Format, and indentation fix's .

 -